bowen-gao/SIU/README.md

 ### final_dic.pkl

-each key is an uniprot id
+each key is an UniProt ID

 corresponding value is a list of dictionaries.
 Each dictionary is a data point and has following keys: